jara001/f1tenth-rules/rules_v3.md

 ### Track behaviour

 - The teams are obliged to be respectful with other users of the track.
-    - Teams are encouraged to pay attention when moving around the track, especially when, e.g., running or jumping.
+    - Teams are encouraged to pay attention when moving around the track, especially more when, e.g., running or jumping.
     - Teams are not allowed to obstructing other teams by any means (e.g., if specified, leaving a stationary car on the track outside of the designated area).
     - Teams are not allowed to endanger other teams and cars by an inappropriate behaviour.
 - While testing the car, the team should limit the amount of damage to the track to an absolute minimum.